Zeus-18/GiveEase-NGO-donation-app-/README.md

 3. Make a secure donation to your selected cause.
 4. Stay connected with updates and notifications.

-## Contributing

-If you're interested in contributing to the development of this app, please refer to our [Contribution Guidelines](CONTRIBUTING.md).

 ## Support and Contact